ajcr/probability-calculator/README.md

 ccc [computation-type] [collection-type] [--args]
 ```

-In all of the examples below, notice how easy it is to express constraints that would otherwise necessitate writing tedious and complicated code, or performating repetitive arithmetic on paper.
+In all of the examples below, notice how easy it is to express constraints that would otherwise necessitate writing complicated code, or performing repetitive arithmetic on paper.

 ### Draws